Session

 Tight Genes: Intro to Genetic Algorithms

-This talk will explain the general concept, and then walk through some examples, explaining terms and pointing out tradeoffs and nuances along the way.
+This talk will explain the concept, and then walk through some examples, explaining terms and pointing out tradeoffs and nuances along the way.

 Agenda: